BrockNicholas/BASHCDShortcut/README.md

 `"$1"` is the parameter passed to the function.
 Feel free to edit/remove the parameter for your needs

-Every time you change the function, you will need to re-run `. .bashrc` so the shell knows it has changed
+Every time you change the function, you will need to re-run `source .bashrc` so the shell knows it has changed